Hands on With Windows 8 Release Preview on a Tablet

 All in all I would say Windows 8 is going to be a failure and it’s too late to change things.
 I will keep Windows 7 on my desktop for a long time, and I will just put this tablet away and not use it for much other than drawing once in a while, and just use my Nexus 7 for everything that I want.

-Posted on October 19, 2012, in Android, Applications, Apps, Chrome, Desktops, Fail, Intel, iOS, iPad, Microsoft, Networking, Services, Software, Tablets, Windows and tagged Android, ArtRage Studio, ASUS, Google, Greenshot, HomeGroup, Intel, Microsoft, Microsoft Surface, operating system, PC, RAM, SketchBook Express, Start menu, touch screen, VLC Media Player, Wacom, Wi-Fi, Wikipedia, Windows, Windows 7, Windows 8, Windows Desktop OS, Windows Phone, Windows XP.
+Posted on October 19, 2012, in Android, Applications, Apps, Archive, Chrome, Desktops, Fail, Intel, iOS, iPad, Microsoft, Networking, Services, Software, Tablets, Windows and tagged Android, ArtRage Studio, ASUS, Google, Greenshot, HomeGroup, Intel, Microsoft, Microsoft Surface, operating system, PC, RAM, SketchBook Express, Start menu, touch screen, VLC Media Player, Wacom, Wi-Fi, Wikipedia, Windows, Windows 7, Windows 8, Windows Desktop OS, Windows Phone, Windows XP.
 Bookmark the permalink.
 Leave a Comment.